DFiantHDL/DFHDL/docs/intro/first-look/index.md

     ```

 <p align="center">
-  <b>Fig. 1b: A DFiant implementation of the identity function as a toplevel design and the generated VHDL files</b><br>
+  <b>Fig. 1b: A DFiant implementation of the identity function as a toplevel design and the generated VHDL/Verilog files</b><br>
 </p>

 The Scala code in Fig. 1b describes a program that runs the DFiant compiler on an identity function dataflow design, `ID`.
 Since DFiant is a Scala library some if its compilation process is done statically via the Scala compiler and the rest during the Scala runtime execution.